nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a patient to HealthContact with input information including name, phone number, email address, home address, remarks and tags.

-* Name must be different from existing patient.
+* Name must be different from existing patient and name is case-insensitive.

 * Remark and tags are optional.